 DoD policy directive requires that hearing loss risk be estimated for the at-risk population, defined as the population exposed to a DNL greater than or equal to 80 dB (U.S. Department of Defense, 2009).
 To assess the potential for NIPTS, the Navy generally uses the 80 dB DNL contour (i.e., areas with high noise levels) as an initial threshold to identify the population to be analyzed for possible hearing loss (U.S. Department of Defense, 2013).
-Within this contour, the analysis identifies individuals subject to specific levels of sound using the 24-hour Equivalent Sound Level ( $L{eq}$ [24]). $L{eq}$ (24) is used instead of DNL because characterizing noise exposure in terms of DNL will usually overestimate the assessment of hearing loss risk, particularly at night.
-DNL includes an artificial 10 dB weighting factor for aircraft operations occurring between 10:00 p.m. and 7:00 a.m.
+Within this contour, the analysis identifies individuals subject to specific levels of sound using the 24-hour Equivalent Sound Level ($L{eq}[24]$). $L{eq}(24)$ is used instead of DNL because characterizing noise exposure in terms of DNL will usually overestimate the assessment of hearing loss risk, particularly at night.
+DNL includes an artificial 10 dB weighting factor for aircraft operations occurring between 2200 and 0700.
 However, this added 10 dB is not sound actually heard by the public.